 Providing timelier social statistics – especially indicators on income poverty and inequality – is a priority for the Commission and the European Statistical System.

 Indicators on poverty and income inequality are based on EU statistics on income and living conditions (EU-SILC).
-They represent an essential tool to prepare the European Semester (the annual cycle of economic policy coordination between EU countries) and to monitor progress towards the Europe 2020 poverty and social exclusion target.
+They represent an essential tool to prepare the European Semester (the annual cycle of economic policy coordination between EU countries).

 A new approach was therefore proposed, which consists in the development of flash estimates.
-These are calculated on the basis of a statistical or econometric model and have a release date appreciably earlier than the actual data: in autumn 2018, flash estimates of income for 2017 (SILC 2018) are available.
-These will complement the EU-SILC data and can be used in preliminary discussions and analysis until the final EU-SILC data become available.
+These are calculated on the basis of a statistical or econometric model and have a release date appreciably earlier than the actual data.
+In 2020, flash estimates of income for 2019 are released in autumn 2020.
+Flash estimates will complement the EU-SILC data and can be used in preliminary discussions and analysis until the final EU-SILC data become available.